IHEfty/1000-Codes-in-Tender/examples/dll/README.md

 # Dynamic Link Library (DLL) Example in Tender

-This project demonstrates how to use a **Dynamic Link Library (DLL)** in the **Tender** programming language.
+This project demonstrates how to use a **Dynamic Link Library (DLL)** in the [**Tender**](https://github.com/2dprototype/tender).
 By leveraging the `dll` module, you can load external functions from a compiled DLL file and call them directly in your Tender scripts.
 This example shows how to use a DLL function to perform a simple addition.

 ## Files Included